 Since it is so rich, this kind of pie often works best with a light white wine.
-A Riesling, such as the Annies Lane Riesling from South Australia, is affordable and has hints of citrus that really complement the flavours of a sweet autumn dessert like pumpkin pie.
+A Riesling, such as the Grosset Springvale Riesling, is affordable and has hints of citrus that really complement the flavours of a sweet autumn dessert like pumpkin pie.

 The key to finding the perfect wine pairings for classic autumn dishes is seeking out what you enjoy.
 Although red wines have a reputation for being more appropriate in colder weather, it all depends on the dish and your personal preference.
 You will want to find quality wines that fit into your budget and complement the dishes and desserts that you enjoy most as the weather begins to cool in the autumn season.